 “This is not a negotiation, Rea,” she said with finality.

 I grumbled, but walked over to the Everett’s, letting myself in.
 The smell of jasmine and lilies greeted me like an old friend.
-Memories of my time there became so potent, the nostalgia fast overwhelming me, I shook it off and paused at the bottom of the stairs to listen for Alex in his room.
+Memories of my time there became so potent, the nostalgia fast overwhelming me, I shook it off as I paused at the bottom of the stairs to listen for Alex in his room.

 Several minutes passed before I heard him shuffling around upstairs.
 I deemed that as good indication that he was fine, and went to make myself at home in the kitchen.
 Though I knew I should’ve checked in with Alex to see if he had eaten, I chose to make myself comfortable at the table and browse television shows on my phone instead.